Watford F.C.: Pozzo family era

 After four games of being in charge in the 2019–20 season, Gracia was sacked due to poor form in the league.
 30 minutes after he was sacked, former manager Quique Sánchez Flores was again appointed.
-He survived only until 1 December 2019 after getting only one win since his appointment in September.
-A caretaker manager was appointed for one game before Nigel Pearson came into management.
-Watford ended Liverpool's unbeaten run of 44 top-flight games in February 2020, but Pearson was sacked 2 games before the end of the season, and the club were relegated, finishing 19th out of 20.
+He survived only until 1 December 2019, after getting only one win since his appointment in September.
+A caretaker manager was appointed for one game before Nigel Pearson was appointed.
+Watford ended Liverpool's unbeaten run of 44 top-flight games in February 2020, but Pearson was sacked two games before the end of the season, and the club were relegated, finishing 19th out of 20.
 Watford finished the 2020–21 Championship season in second place, gaining immediate promotion back to the Premier League, but again finished the following season 19th out of 20 and were relegated back to the Championship.
 On June 4, 2024, the Pozzo family decided to put up 10% of the club for sale under fan ownership in order to generate cash for the club.